History of the Award

-The shortlist for this year's BBC National Short Story Award will be announced on Front Row on Friday 20th September.
-The stories will be broadcast the following Monday to Friday with the winner announced live on Front Row on Tuesday 8th October.
+The shortlist for this year's BBC National Short Story Award is announced on Front Row on Wednesday 17 September.
+The stories will be broadcast the following Monday to Friday with the winner announced live on Front Row on Tuesday 30 September.

-The winning story in 2012 was ‘East of the West’, by Miroslav Penkov, who said,
+The winning story in 2013 was Mrs Fox, by Sarah Hall, who said

 The shortlist of the nominated stories was announced on Radio 4's Front Row on 14th September 2012.